 A History of the Northern Virginia Chorale:

 From its inception in 1975, the Northern Virginia Chorale has sought to present performances of distinguished choral music from a variety of genres.
-With a vast repertoire ranging from classical to contemporary music, the Chorale has achieved a well earned reputation for providing its community with high quality performances under the leadership of its talented artistic and musical director, Mr. Robert S. Webb, Jr. who you may read more about on our Artistic Direction page.
+With a vast repertoire ranging from classical to contemporary music, the Chorale has achieved a well earned reputation for providing its community with high quality performances under the leadership of its talented artistic and musical director, Mr. Robert S. Webb, Jr. who has recently retired.

 Closer to home, the Chorale has sung with the Washington, Fairfax, and Alexandria Symphony Orchestras; at the National Shrine of the Immaculate Conception; the National Cathedral; the French Embassy, as well as in the Pageant of Peace on the National Mall.
-Each holiday season, we also have the honor of singing with the distinguished Metropolitan Chorus in the Handel’s Messiah Sing-along concert, held at the Kennedy Center.
+More recently the Chorale has had the honor of singing with the distinguished Metropolitan Chorus in the Handel’s Messiah Sing-along concert, held annually at the Kennedy Center in the Holiday season.

-As part of its Outreach Program, the Chorale brings choral music to area retirement and nursing homes and performs for civic and business events.
-The Chorale has also benefited from its association with the Annandale Campus of the Northern Virginia Community College, whose students have received college credit for singing with us in both our holiday and spring concerts in the past.
+In the years before Covid the Chorale had an Outreach Program that brought music to area retirement and nursing homes and performed for civic and business events.
+The Chorale also benefited from Bob Webb’s association with the Annandale Campus of the Northern Virginia Community College, whose students have received college credit for singing with us in both our holiday and spring concerts, in the past.

 The Northern Virginia Chorale publishes a monthly newsletter during our performing season—which typically runs from August through May—with updates about our concerts and other choral activities.
 It is a good way to stay in touch with us.
-To subscribe to our newsletter, please sign up by clicking on our newsletter, here: “NVC Notes.”
+To subscribe to our newsletter, please sign up by clicking below: